HanneWhitt/llm-aligned-rl/README.md

 ![alt text](pickandplace.png)
 *Figure 2 - Panda-Gym, a simulated environment featurning a robotic arm as agent, which manipulates objects as a task.
 Credit to [[5]](#panda-gym).*

 To add something of intuitive moral value into this setting, a fragile structure representing a vase or a simple sculpture could be inserted.
-In completing the original task, the robotic arm might sometimes knock down the structure in a violation of human values.
-Reinforcement learning from LLM feedback on human values might be applicable to train out this behaviour, representing a step forward in the complexity of applicable environments.
+In completing the original task, the robotic arm might sometimes knock down and break the structure in a violation of human values.
+Reinforcement learning from LLM feedback on human values might be applicable to train out this behaviour, representing a small step forward in the complexity of applicable environments.

-**Binary outcomes, binary feedback.**
+**Binary outcomes, binary feedback.** Real-world moral outcomes are not black and white; neither are wise moral judgements.
+In this work, the moral element was extremely simple: is the cat alive or dead?
+Furthermore, as a way to simplify implementation as far as possible, a binary format was chosen for the LLM feedback used (see [the prompt](#3-llm-supervision)).
+This made formulation of the reward function and construction of the reward model simpler, but is deeply unrealistic.

+To address this, it would be necessary to carry out experiments that feature more complex ethical settings, and use feedback as continuous or multidimensional scores with more capacity to express relative or nuanced judgements.

-**Problems with the results from GPT-4o-mini.**
+**Problems with the results from GPT-4o-mini.** Despite the simple binary outcome and binary feedback, there were problems in the responses from GPT-4o-mini for a minority of episodes, as can be seen in table X

+There is some evidence that this is caused by a failure to understand the ordering of the images in time.

+### Future problems with RL from LLM feedback on Human Values
-Moving on from this experiment, LLM supervision of RL in more advanced agents could give rise to several potential problems.
+Moving on from this experiment and its immediate successors, LLM supervision of RL in more advanced agents could give rise to several potential problems.

-#### Reward hacking
-Novel modes of reward hacking might emerge which leverage unexpected behaviours of a LLM, akin to those caused by jailbreaking or hallucination observed in human use.
-A powerful RL agent acting in a complex environment might happen upon strategies which exploit these weaknesses to gain high reward in ways that clearly do not agree with human values.

 #### Goal misgeneralisation
 Problems could also arise from goal misgeneralisation, or the inner alignment problem.
 Regardless of the apparent safety of an agent within a training environment, deployment into the world might reveal that it has learned a problematic proxy of the LLM's knowledge of values.
 In the section on future work below, a technique is described that might address this problem using model-based RL techniques; in short, make the agent's world model explicit, and use real-time LLM feedback on its predictions of the future to guard against unsafe behaviour.

+#### Reward hacking
+Novel modes of reward hacking might emerge which leverage unexpected behaviours of a LLM, akin to those caused by jailbreaking or hallucination observed in human use.
+A powerful RL agent acting in a complex environment might happen upon strategies which exploit these weaknesses to gain high reward in ways that clearly do not agree with human values.

 #### Misuse
 A final problem arises from one of the strengths of LLMs, which is their tunability.
 It would clearly be possible to fine-tune or prompt an LLM such that it supervises an RL agent according to an actively malicious or simply short-sighted version of human values, or the views of a particular group.